Sarah269/portfolio/README.md

 ## [Project: Bike Sales](https://github.com/Sarah269/glowing-dollop/tree/main/Bike%20Sales)

-This projects analyzes data on a company's customers to provide insights on who is purchasing bikes.
+This project analyzes data on a company's customers to provide insights on who is purchasing bikes.
 The data source for this project is AlextheAnalyst's bike sales dataset.
 Excel is used to perform the analysis.

 <img src = "Bike Customers.png" alt="BikeDashboard">